Inverting the Pyramid of Success

 "Inverting the Pyramid of Success" is the twelfth episode and season finale of the second season of the American sports comedy-drama television series Ted Lasso, based on the character played by Jason Sudeikis in a series of promos for NBC Sports' coverage of England's Premier League.
 It is the 22nd overall episode of the series and was written by main cast member Jason Sudeikis and executive producer Joe Kelly and directed by supervising producer Declan Lowney.
 It was released on Apple TV+ on October 8, 2021.

 The series follows Ted Lasso, an American college football coach, who is unexpectedly recruited to coach a fictional English Premier League soccer team, AFC Richmond, despite having no experience coaching soccer.
 The team's owner, Rebecca Welton, hires Lasso hoping he will fail as a means of exacting revenge on the team's previous owner, Rupert, her unfaithful ex-husband.
-The previous season saw Rebecca change her mind on the club's direction and working Ted in saving it, although the club is relegated from the Premier League.
-In the episode, AFC Richmond faces Brentford F.C. in an effort to finally get promoted to the Premier League.
+The previous season saw Rebecca change her mind on the club's direction and working with Ted in saving it, although the club is relegated from the Premier League.
+In the episode, AFC Richmond faces Brentford F.C. in an effort to secure an immediate return to the Premier League.

 The episode received mixed reviews from critics; while some praised the resolution to Richmond's storyline, others criticized the episode for its over-abundance of subplots and rushed pacing.
-For his performance in the episode, Nick Mohammed was nominated for Outstanding Supporting Actress in a Comedy Series at the 74th Primetime Emmy Awards.
+For his performance in the episode, Nick Mohammed was nominated for Outstanding Supporting Actor in a Comedy Series at the 74th Primetime Emmy Awards.
 Additionally, James Lance was nominated for Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series nomination at the 74th Primetime Creative Arts Emmy Awards.